 Rovaniemi is also home to more glass igloos and glass wall accommodations than any other place in the world.
 There’s no better way to experience the Northern Lights weaving and waving in the sky.

 In addition to luxury accommodations and glass igloos, Rovaniemi has multiple hotels and holiday villages, not to mention downtown apartments, log cabins, rustic lodges and more.
 Whatever your accommodation needs, you’ll sleep easy in Rovaniemi.

 Eat, drink and be merry like a local

 Looking for something more substantial than milk and cookies?
 Because Rovaniemi eats.
-Locals and travelers alike love the variety, quality and convenience of the cafes, restaurants, bars and nightclubs on offer in the city.
-Those looking for good food in a relaxed atmosphere will love the burgers and pizzas at Kauppayhtiö and the unique Lapas (Lapland Tapas) creations at Café & Bar 21.
-Koti Hostel Restaurant serves up a healthy lunch in a refitted old bank.
+Locals and travelers alike love the variety, quality and convenience of the cafes, restaurants, bars and nightclubs in the city, at Santa Claus Village and at the lodges and resorts peppered throughout Santa’s hometown.

 Your Gateway to the Arctic

 Rovaniemi is the most well-connected city in the Lapland.
 The international airport, a ten-minute drive out of town, connects to multiple cities across Europe and even Asia and North America, with multiple daily flights to the Helsinki airport.
 The train station and bus station connect Rovaniemi to other towns and villages in Lapland, as well as the cities of southern Finland.
 Both the train and bus station are within walking distance of downtown.

 Those who come by car will be happy to know that Rovaniemi sits at the crux of European Highway 75, which connects Helsinki to the Arctic Ocean, and Finnish Highways 78, 79 and 81.
 All major roads and streets in Lapland are maintained throughout winter.